-DATE DESCRIPTION November 30 (134) VACANCY (E.C. § 10700) John Benoit resigned, creating a vacancy in the 37 th Senatorial District.
-SIGNATURES IN LIEU OF FILING FEE (E.C. §§ 8061, 8106) November 30 - February 14 (134 - 58) During this period, a candidate for any office with a filing fee may obtain his or her forms from the county elections official for circulating petitions to secure signatures in lieu of all or part of the filing fee.
-Signatures may also be applied to the signature requirements for office on the nomination paper.
-GOVERNOR'S PROCLAMATION (E.C. §§ 10700 et seq.; G.C. § 1773) December 10 (124) In the case of a vacancy in a legislative office the Governor shall issue a proclamation, within 14 calendar days of the occurrence of the vacancy, calling a special election.
-A copy of the proclamation shall be sent to the board of supervisors of each affected county.
-January 1 - January 31 FILING PERIOD FOR SEMI-ANNUAL CAMPAIGN DISCLOSURE STATEMENT (G.C. § 84200) Statement covers transactions through December 31.
-Statements must be sent by personal delivery or first class mail.
-NOMINATION PERIOD (E.C. §§ 8020, 8041, 8061, 8100, 8105, 8106, 10704) February 9 - March 1 (63 - 43) During this period, all candidates must file their declarations of candidacy for office and circulate their nomination papers and deliver them to the county elections official for filing.
+DATE DESCRIPTION NOMINATION PERIOD (E.C. §§ 8020, 8041, 8061, 8100, 8105, 8106, 10407) February 15 - March 12 (113 - 88) During this period, all candidates must file their declarations of candidacy for office and circulate their nomination papers and deliver them to the county elections official for filing.
 All candidates must pay the nonrefundable filing fees or present in-lieu signatures at the time they receive their nomination papers from the county elections official.
+(Candidates for Judicial offices of the Superior Court pay the filing fee at the time of filing the Declaration of Intention to become a candidate.)
 The number of valid in-lieu signatures any candidate obtains may be subtracted from the number required for his or her nomination papers.
 A candidate shall not be required to execute a nomination paper if the number of in-lieu signatures that meet the nomination requirement on the in-lieu petitions equals or exceeds the minimum number required by § 8062.
-Candidate Statements and Statements of Economic Interests are to be filed at this time if applicable.

-DATE DESCRIPTION February 9 - March 1 (63 - 43) NON-REFUNDABLE FILING FEE (E.C. §§ 8103, 8104, 8105) The non-refundable filing fee is based on the annual salary for the office on the first day to circulate petitions in lieu of filing fee.
+Candidate Statements, the Ballot Designation Worksheet, and Statements of Economic Interests are to be filed at this time if applicable.
+NON-REFUNDABLE FILING FEE (E.C. §§ 8103, 8104, 8105) February 15 - March 12 (113 - 88) The non-refundable filing fee is based on the annual salary for the office on the first day to circulate petitions in lieu of filing fee.
 The filing fee requirement, if any, must be paid before nomination documents are issued.
 The filing fee may be paid in money, In-Lieu Petitions, or a combination of both.
 NOTE: The Registrar of Voters and the Secretary of State can only accept checks, cashier's checks, or money orders.
 We cannot accept cash.
 Candidates who do not qualify will not receive refunds.
-February 14 (58) LAST DAY TO SUBMIT SIGNATURES IN LIEU OF FILING FEE (E.C. §§ 8061, 8105, 8106(b)(3) & (b)(4)) The last day for candidates to turn in their petitions to the county elections official of the county in which the petition signers reside and are registered to vote.
+LAST DAY TO SUBMIT SIGNATURES IN LIEU OF FILING FEE - NON-JUDICAL CANDIADTES (E.C. §§ 8061, 8105, 8106(b)(3) & (b)(4)) February 25 (103) The last day for candidates to turn in their petitions to the county elections official of the county in which the petition signers reside and are registered to vote.
 Within ten days after receipt of a petition, the county elections official shall notify the candidate of any deficiency.
-The candidate shall then cover the deficiency either by submitting a supplemental petition or by paying a prorated portion of the filing fee not later than March 1, 2010.
+The candidate shall then cover the deficiency either by submitting a supplemental petition or by paying a prorated portion of the filing fee not later than March 12, 2010.
 Upon receipt of the required number of in-lieu signatures, or of a sufficient combination of such signatures and the prorated filing fee, the county elections official shall issue the nomination papers provisionally.
 Any candidate who submits a number of valid in-lieu signatures that meet the nomination signatures requirement and equals or exceeds the minimum number required by § 8062 for his or her nomination paper shall not be required to file the nomination papers.
-February 15 - WRITE-IN CANDIDACY (E.C. § 8601) March 30 (57 - 14) During this period, all write-in candidates must file their statements of write-in candidacy and nomination papers with the county elections official.
-February 28 - March 4 (44 - 40) FILING PERIOD FOR FIRST PRE-ELECTION CAMPAIGN DISCLOSURE STATEMENT (G.C. §§ 84200.5, 84200.7) Filing period for 1 st pre-election campaign statement covers transactions through February 27.
-Statements must be sent by personal delivery or first class mail.
-LAST DAY OF NOMINATION PERIOD (E.C. §§ 8020, 8100, 13307; G.C. § 87201) March 1 (43) Not later than the close of business on this day, all candidates must deliver to the county elections official for filing their nomination documents including Candidate Statements and Statement of Economic Interests if applicable.
+LAST DAY OF NOMINATION PERIOD (E.C. §§ 8020, 8100, 13307; G.C. § 87201) March 12 (88) Not later than 5:00 p.m. on this day, all candidates must deliver to the county elections official for filing their nomination documents including Candidate Statements, the Ballot Designation Worksheet, and Statement of Economic Interests if applicable.
+March 12 (88) LAST DAY FOR LOCAL AGENCIES (CITIES, SCHOOLS, SPECIAL DISTRICTS) TO CALL AN ELECTION AND FILE A REQUEST FOR CONSOLIDATION WITH THE PRIMARY ELECTION (E.C. § 10403)